robblanco/robblanco.github.io/teaching.md

 This page lists some courses that I have been fortunate to teach and plan to teach in the near future, as well as related activities.

+## 2020-2021

+I am planning to teach a series of short courses tailored to introduce both students (advanced undergrads and up) and professionals to the practical use of formal methods in Spain, where these topics are still greatly understudied vis-à-vis other countries.
+(These are currently on hold due to the ongoing coronavirus pandemic).

+* Introduction to verified programming.
+  An abridgment of the verification and security course with a focus on the former.

+* Advanced functional programming.
+  Another course in preparation.

 ### 2019-2020

 * [Software engineering (CS3053)](https://catalog.aup.edu/course/cs3053/spring-2020).